middyjs/middy/website/docs/events/01-intro.md

   })
 ```

-## Need configs?
+## How about configs?
 We have you covered there as well

 ```javascript
 import middy from '@middy/core'